Recently I heard an ad on the radio. It started with ‘We only sell the best brands of vehicles.’

 Does it matter?

+How clearly do you want your message to be broadcast?
 Do you want your readers to easily understand what you’re telling them?

 I think it does: I always aim for clear, engaging and sharp writing, whether I’m writing or editing.

+What do you think?
 Have you had to think twice about a message because of the placement of one of those pesky little words?

 I always aim for clear, and engaging writing, however like most self publishers, really need help.
 I think this is why I write so rarely these days.
 Once an avid blogger, I can’t stand returning to my work, only to discover minor, or worse major infractions.